-You can also compare this measure to competitors to get the relative measure on how your recruitment processes/interviews performs compared to competitors.
+You can also compare your CNPS against competitors to get the relative measure on how you are performing compared to competitors.

-You get hold of this information through the use of the industry standard for measuring CNPS.
+You get hold of this information through the use of the industry standard for measuring CNPS that we, for example, provide in our tool Trustcruit.
 You can read more here.

-As always i am more than happy to discuss recruiting and the challenges further so feel free to comment, hook up with me on Linkedin here or send me an email: email@example.com 👋.
+As always I am more than happy to discuss recruiting and the possibilities further so feel free to comment, hook up with me on Linkedin here or send me an email: firstname.lastname@example.org 👋.